 Visiting the cherry blossoms in Washington D.C. is a must-do.
 But if not done correctly, it can be the pits!
-Cherry blossom experts have just announced the estimated Cherry Blossom peak dates for 2018.
+If you’re planning to head to D.C. for the festival, we can help you with planning.
 Read on for the details and learn a few tips to make the most of the iconic annual event.

 It’s Cherry Blossom season!
 Droves of tourists, many for the first time, attack the Tidal Basin in Washington DC.
 That’s the area that has the nearly 1,700 trees around the Jefferson Memorial.
 It’s too early to forecast the peak bloom time of the cherry blossoms yet.
 Expect that announcement in March.

 1. Come Early.
 REALLY Early.

 I mean dawn.
 Sunrise.
 You’ll find free two to three hour parking right on the Tidal Basin, even on the weekend, if you come first thing.
 By 8 a.m. all of the spots will be filled and the area will be teeming with tourists.

 2. Expect to do a LOT of Walking.

 The Tidal Basin is a half mile from the Metro, so the train may not help as much as expected.
 That always surprises folks on their first visit to the blossoms.
 I know, a half mile doesn’t seem long to you, but how long will it seem to your 3-year-old who is a “big girl” and refuses her stroller?
 The blossoms are the rare event in downtown D.C. for which I actually recommend driving if feasible.
 Once you’re there, you’re 100% on your feet.